rixx/ramble/ideas.md

       also works with yourself. don't scorn your feelings, interrogate them.
 - [ ] there are no accidents, utopia
 - [ ] re: there are no accidents – rule of "first time, assume accident"
+- [ ] Questions to ask when teaching: **What is the unknown?** What is required?
+What do you want to find?
+What are you supposed to seek?
+Help the student find the unknown, but also develop the student's ability to find the unknown.
+      By repeating the same question, you teach the question.
+Problem solving is a skill: imitation and practice.

 # Wooo